[tdwg] TDWG mid-year message

 Dear TDWG Members and Friends,

-activity within subgroups is at a natural low.
-This is however a good
+within subgroups is at a natural low.
+This is however a good time to review

-of the year.
-Biodiversity Informatics remains an active and developing
+Biodiversity Informatics remains an active and developing area of research

-area of research and we are getting closer to supporting a new
+and we are getting closer to supporting a new generation of biodiversity

 The recent launch of the Encyclopedia of Life demo pages is a powerful

-marshalling information on the world's biodiversity.
-Secondly, there is
+information on the worlds biodiversity.
+Secondly, there is an enormous

-an enormous need for us to find new and faster ways to bring large
+need for us to find new and faster ways to bring large quantities of

 TDWG is joining with a wide range of other biodiversity informatics